-(979) 845-2345 (University Police Dispatch)
+(979) 845-2345 (University Police Dispatcher)

+A. What Constitutes an Incident or Emergency

-- A. Incident: An unplanned event in which the necessary resources (gloves, plastic booties, absorbent, etc.) are available at the event location.
-An example is a localized contamination of a laboratory bench within a laboratory.
-Notify EHS-RSS by telephone the same business day if possible, or if occurring at night or weekend, the next business day.
-Follow the initial notification with a written description of the event within three business days. - 1.
-Minor skin contamination - 2.
-Loss or theft of any radioactive material or radiation producing device - High or potentially high radiation exposure to an individual or to a member of the public.
-For example - a. greater than 500 mrem in one month or less to any occupationally exposed individual
+- 1. Loss or theft of any radioactive material or radiation producing device. - 2.
+High or potentially high radiation exposure to an individual or to a member of the public.
+For example - a. greater than 500 mrem in one month or less to any occupationally exposed individual - b. greater than 5000 mrem in one month or less to the extremity of any occupationally exposed individual - c. greater than 10 mrem to any member of the public - 3.
+Intake or potential intake of radioactive materials by inhalation, ingestion, absorption through skin, or injection through skin or wound - 4.
+Deceptive or potentially deceptive exposure of a dosimeter

-- b. greater than 5000 mrem in one month or less to the extremity of any occupationally exposed individual - c. greater than 10 mrem to any member of the public - 4.
-Intake or potential intake of radioactive materials by inhalation, ingestion, absorption through skin, or injection through skin or wound. - 5.
-Deceptive or potentially deceptive exposure of a dosimeter - B. Emergency: An unplanned event in which the necessary resources or expertise (for example, Fire Department, Ambulance, EHS-RSS, etc.) are not available at the event location.
-An example is a large scale contamination in a laboratory extending into the hallway.
-Notify EHS-RSS by telephone immediately.
-Follow the initial notification with a written description of the event within three business days. - 1.
-Any personnel injuries which may involve radioactive contamination or radiation exposure. - 2.
-Any spill of radioactive material or identification of any contamination which is outside of the restricted area, such as spills tracked or otherwise spread into offices, hallways, vehicles, etc. - 3.
-Accidental releases of radioactive material to the environment. - 4.
-Fires or floods which threaten to release radioactive materials to the environment or which threaten to expose emergency response personnel. - 5.
-Any transportation accident, whether on-campus or off-campus, involving radioactive materials. - C. Personnel Injury Involving Actual or Suspected Contamination or Exposure to Radiation - 1.
-Call 911 - 2.
-For serious injuries, provide first aid immediately, if qualified to perform the functions. - 3.
-Notify the EHS-RSS - 4.
-Standby and provide information to the emergency responders. - 5.
-Provide a detailed written report to EHS-RSS within 5 working days.
+- 5. Personnel contamination that cannot be completely removed after two washes with only soap and water. - 6.
+Spills involving any quantity of alpha emitting radionuclide, more than 1 microcurie of iodine-125 or iodine-131, or spills involving more than 10 microcuries of any other radionuclide. - 7.
+Any spill which is not or cannot be completely decontaminated before the end of that work day. - 8.
+Identification of any contamination which is outside of the restricted area, such as spills tracked or otherwise spread into offices, hallways, vehicles, etc. - 9.
+Accidental releases of radioactive material to the environment. - 10.
+Fires or floods which threaten to release radioactive materials to the environment or which threaten to expose emergency response personnel. - 11.
+Any transportation accident, whether on-campus or off-campus, involving radioactive materials. - 12.
+Any personnel injuries which may involve radioactive contamination or radiation exposure.

+B. Personnel Injury Involving Actual or Suspected Contamination or Exposure to Radiation

+- 1. Provide first aid immediately for serious injuries. - 2.
+Call 9-911 from a University telephone. - 3.
+Notify the EHSD. - 4.
+As possible, without doing harm to the victim, monitor the injured individual and remove contaminated clothing and gross personal contamination. - 5.
+Provide a detailed written report to EHSD within 5 working days.

-- D. Decontamination of Personnel - 1.
-Remove and bag all contaminated clothing. - 2.
+C. Decontamination of Personnel

+- 1. Remove and bag all contaminated clothing. - 2.
 Skin contamination should be cleaned using mild soap and tepid water.
 Use portable survey meter to monitor for remaining contamination.
 If not free of contamination, rewash and resurvey.
 Decontamination solutions which are formulated for use on skin may be used, if available. - 3.
-Call the EHS-RSS to report the incident even if the decontamination was successful. - 4.
-Survey for contamination elsewhere on body as well as on clothes, shoes, floor, door handles, telephone, etc. Document the surveys. - 5.
-If the contamination is in a wound (e.g., a cut from contaminated glassware) rinse the wound with copious quantities of water. - 6.
-Prepare a written report of the event, signed by all personnel involved including the Permit Holder and send one copy to the EHS-RSS.
+Call the EHSD to report the incident even if the decontamination was successful.

+- 4. Survey for contamination elsewhere on body as well as on clothes, shoes, floor, door handles, telephone, etc. Document the surveys. - 6.
+If the contamination is in a wound (e.g., a cut from contaminated glassware) rinse the wound with copious quantities of water. - 7.
+Write an account of the incident, signed by the author and the Permittee, and send a copy to the EHSD.

-E. Radioactive Spills or Releases
+D. Radioactive Spills or Releases

 Decontamination shall be the responsibility of the group that caused the spill.
-For large spills (i.e., greater than 10 microCuries) or spills that are difficult to clean up, the work should be carried out under the supervision of the EHS-RSS.
+For large spills (i.e., greater than 10 microcuries) or spills that are difficult to clean up, the work should be carried out under the supervision of the EHSD.
 Appropriate protective clothing shall be worn during decontamination activities.
 Steps to respond to spill incidents are: